Seattle Mayor Jenny Durkan sends emergency proclamation to City Council, seeking to stem coronavirus spread

 Pending City Council approval, Durkan’s proclamation will give her special authority to address the threat to public health and safety, she said in a news release, describing her move as a “precautionary measure.”

-Under the proclamation, the mayor will be able to bypass regulations and steps usually required for city spending, contracting, borrowing and temporary hiring.
-She will be able to site facilities without permits and reviews usually required.
-And she will have the power to close city facilities and cancel events to prevent the spread of the virus.
+Under the proclamation, the mayor would be able to bypass regulations and steps usually required for city spending, contracting, borrowing and temporary hiring.
+She could site facilities without permits and reviews usually required.
+And she would have the power to close city facilities and cancel events to prevent the spread of the virus.

 Durkan didn’t announce any actions right away but she said she would in the coming days, in coordination with county and state public health authorities.